|Directed by||Kunihiko Yuyama|

 Aiming for the Top Floor!
 (S22E26)

-Kiawe's Marowak is briefly seen stuffed after eating the food on Ganmo's floor of Ryuki's gym.
+Kiawe's Marowak is briefly seen stuffed after eating the food on Darley's floor of the Kantonian Gym.

 Pikachu inflates himself in order to do an impression of Cacnea.